Sewer56/dlang-prs/README.md

 All percentages are rounded down (I'm lazy).

-dlang-prs has been compiled under LDC2 (LDC 1.11.0-beta1)
+dlang-prs has been compiled under LDC2 (LDC 1.11.0-beta1) prs-util (https://github.com/Isaac-Lozano/SA2-utils) has been compiled with `opt-level = 3` and `RUSTFLAGS="-C target-cpu=native"`.

+The results show a best case scenario (I know of) for every PRS Compressor/Decompressor.

 --------------------------------
 tl;dr Head to head.